decentralized-identity/presentation-exchange-tests/README.md

 ISSUE: the "parse" tests could be folded into other tests, which may make sense (the interface is weird), but implementers may appreciate the help.
 These are slightly more informative than basic JSON schema validation, which we should also include (TODO: separate set of tests?
 Add them into all tests?)

-1. Roundtrip parsing of objects:
-    - About: when given a serialized object, you don't mess it up and you throw an error when expected
+1. Model
-    - Tests include:
+  - About:
+    - Model tests check well-formed-ness and requirements (TODO)
+    - Called as part of test categories below
-      - PD
+  - Establishes conformance per:
-        - ID
+    - JSON schemas
+    - Other normative statements for relevant models
-      - PS
+  - Tests cases cover:
-    - Assumed interface: `parse(T): T`
-    - May need to be "self-serve"/honor system (unless debug interface were defined? implementers already make their own unit tests and they already have test vectors in the same schemata... it might be enough to cover parsing indirectly in the categories below)
+    - Presentation Definition (and sub-models)
+    - Presentation Submission (and sub-models)
-2. Presentation Request (Section 8: Input Evaluation"):
+2. Request
+    - About:
-    - About: When given a PD, you provide a PS that meets conditions
+      - A wallet/agent, given a Presentation Definition, returns a Presentation Submission that meets expected conditions
-      - Also validates per #1 PS tests
+      - Also validates #1 (Model) tests
+    - Establishes conformance per:
+        - Section 8: Input Evaluation
+        - JSON schemas
+        - Other normative statements for relevant models
-    - Tests include:
+    - Tests cases cover:
       - issuer constraint
       - schema constraint
       - limit disclosure